Healthdirect Free Australian health advice you can count on.

 What is a stroke?

-A stroke occurs when the blood supply to a part of your brain is suddenly reduced.
-This prevents that part of your brain from getting oxygen and other nutrients from your blood.
-A stroke is a medical emergency.
+A stroke happens when the blood supply to a part of your brain is suddenly reduced.
+This prevents your brain from getting oxygen and other nutrients found in your blood.

 • Face — Has their face or mouth drooped?